districtr/districtr/docs/08events/event.md

 When partnering with state and local organizations, we often organize submitted plans using event codes.
 An event code is usually a simple piece of metadata attached to plans when they're saved that allows them to be queried together in a database.
+These were originally created by [@jenni-niels] and are currently the purview of [@mapmeld] and [@AtlasCommaJ] with help from the whole team.

 ## Navigation

-In general, plugin pages are navigated to using http://districtr.org/event/plugin-name
+In general, event pages are navigated to using http://districtr.org/event/plugin-name

 ## [`districtr/src/views/event.js`]

 According to [`package.json`], url directed to `tag.html`, `group.html`
 and `event.html` are sent to `event.html` which is populated by `event.js`.
-This file contains event specific settings and event codes.
+This javascript file contains event specific settings and event codes.

 - `stateForEvent`, ties together event code and their relevant state
 - `validEventCodes`, a full list of event codes in use